Mirantis/mke-docs/content/docs/concepts/architecture.md

 ### MKE 4k Control Plane

-The MKE 4k Control Plane, which is comprised of `mke-operator` and `kordent`, is used to orchestrate, manage, and maintain the lifecycle of the MKE 4k cluster and services.
+The MKE 4k Control Plane, which comprises `mke-operator` and `kordent`, is used to orchestrate, manage, and maintain the lifecycle of the MKE 4k cluster and services.